Xeladem/go-virtualenv-script/README.md

 # go-virtualenv-script
-Script for download Go and activate a python like virtualenv.
+Script for download Go and activate a python-like virtualenv.

 This is a working draft with plenty of bugs so feel free to fork it :D .

 #### Usage
 Just put the file at the root of the new project and execute this command to activate the virtualenv: